The BDRD for those aged 18 and under

 Participants aged 10 and under and grade 3 and under will be on the junior timetable.
 This will include all participants playing on junior oboes, mini-bassoons, tenoroons and fagonellos.
 Workshops will be run by specialist staff who devise numerous fun activities including a lot of ensemble playing!
 If younger participants want to prepare a piece to play then they might get a chance to perform it to the class.
 At the end of the day, the junior classes join in with the younger students for the massed ensemble finale in the hall, and perform a few pieces of their own as well.
 Juniors will register at 10am and perform in the first finale concert at 5.15pm, finishing at 5.30pm.

-There are four hours of workshops for students aged 11 and over, or grade 3 and above in standard.
-Oboists will register at 9am and bassoonists will register at 9.30am.
+There will be four hours of workshops for students aged 11 and over, or grade 3 and above in standard.
+Bassoonists will register at 9am and oboists will register at 9.30am.
 Students aged 13 and under will perform in the first finale concert at 5.15pm, finishing at 5.30pm.
 Students aged 14 and over will perform in the second finale concert at 6pm, finishing at 6.15pm.

 Two hours will be spent in a masterclass-style performance class.
 We ask participants to prepare a piece for this class, and there will be a pianist available to accompany.

-The remaining two hours will be taken up with two short workshops chosen from the list below.
+The remaining two hours will be taken up with two short workshops.
 These classes are designed to target specific areas of interest and we hope there will be something for everyone.
+Classes will be run according to demand and availability of tutors, and some classes will have limited capacity, so please book early to increase the chances of getting your first choice.

-In 2017 we hope to run the following classes:
+In 2019 we are offering the following classes:

 A workshop helping you to make your staccatos shorter, your accents more powerful and your slurs smoother.
 With demonstrations, exercises and practice techniques to take away with you.